 Think July is too early to start planning for Christmas?
 Think again.
-The summer is the best time to get the ball rolling to ensure you have a stress-free holiday season.
+Summer is the best time to prepare for Christmas & ensure a stress-free holiday season.

 You might be thinking July is waaay too soon to be worrying about Christmas.
 And yet the holidays somehow have a way of sneaking up on us, making us woefully unprepared, stressed out and utterly tired of running around with a long to-do list and an even longer shopping list.

 While it’s decidedly too early to be putting up your Christmas decorations and wrapping presents, there are a few things you can get checked off your list now to make this year’s holiday season preparations more enjoyable and manageable.